Skip to main content

-Take the guesswork out of when to make sail changes with our new Sail Crossover Chart feature, designed for cruisers and racers alike.
-The Sail Routing tool now shows you what sail to use at each stage of your route, based on your boat’s performance polars, sails onboard and the expected conditions.
-Whether it's time to change a sail or put in a reef, you’ll get a clear idea of what to expect and when.
+The Sail Cross over chart helps take out the guesswork of when to make sail changes, designed for cruisers and racers alike.
+The Sail Routing tool shows you what sail to use at each stage of your route, based on your boat’s performance polars, sails onboard and the expected conditions.
+Whether it's time to change a sail or put in a reef, you’ll get a clearer idea of what to expect and when.

-Every sail change is highlighted on the sail routing map and routing summary in table format, so you can plan ahead with confidence and make smarter seamanship decisions.
+Every sail change is highlighted on the Sail Routing map and Routing Summary in table format, so you can make smarter seamanship decisions.

 What Is a Sail Crossover Chart?